DeveloperMetrics/DevOpsMetrics/README.md

 - Mean time to restore(MTTR): How quickly we can restore production in an outage or degradation
 - Change failure rate: after a production deployment, was it successful?
 Or did we need to deploy a fix/rollback?

+More information in a blog post here: https://samlearnsazure.blog/2020/04/30/high-performing-devops-metrics/

 # Architecture
 Uses .Net CORE 3.1, MSTest.
 A GitHub action runs the CI/CD process.